![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 Cafe-bar (lack of)

-All Thalys trains originally had a proper cafe-bar serving drinks and snacks.
-In the new Thalys Ruby refurbished trains now entering service in 2022 this is being downgraded to a small open area with vending machines selling tea, coffee, snacks sold using contactless bank cards.
-Useful, but not the same as a real cafe-bar.
-You may wish to take your own provisions, bought at the station.
-Between Brussels & Cologne, the competing ICE3 trains have both a bar and full restaurant service.
+Thalys trains originally had a cafe-bar serving drinks & snacks.
+In the new refurbished ruby trains this has been replaced with a small social area with vending machines selling tea, coffee, snacks sold using contactless bank cards.
+There may also be a refreshment trolley, which uses this area as its base when not going up and down the train.
+Or you're free to take your own food & drink, even a bottle of wine of you like.
+Between Brussels & Cologne, the competing ICE3 trains have a bar and full restaurant service.

 -